 Energy-Efficient Data Centers

-Internap is committed to designing sustainable data centers that maximize energy efficiency, optimize costs and reduce our dependence on fossil fuels and natural resources.
+Internap is committed to designing sustainable data centers that maximize energy efficiency, optimize costs and reduce dependence on fossil fuels and natural resources.

 Our colocation facilities in Boston, MA, Dallas, TX and Santa Clara, CA feature white reflective roofing material designed to decrease the surface temperature by 100 degrees F – lowering the cost of cooling and decreasing CO2 emissions.